AaronChao4/Video-Game-Project/README.md

 2. What do top selling video games have in common?

 3. Video games are most commonly sold in which continent?
 Is there a difference in video game interest depending on the region?

+This project was done using Python along with Matplotlib and Seaborn.
+The code can be found [here](https://github.com/AaronChao4/Video-Game-Project/blob/main/Chao_Aaron%20Stats%2021%20Project%20Code.ipynb).
+Afterwards, I compiled a final report which can be found [here](https://github.com/AaronChao4/Video-Game-Project/blob/main/Chao_Aaron%20Stats%2021%20Project%20Analysis.pdf).